FCM Târgoviște: History

 Over the years following promotion, Metalul was guided by coaches including Gheorghe Petrescu, Petre Rădulescu, Eugen Popescu, and Nicolae Tătaru, competing in Series I and finishing as runners-up in the 1969–70 season, then placing 3rd in 1970–71 and 12th in 1971–72.
 In 1972, the team was integrated into the newly formed Club Sportiv Târgoviște and ended the 1972–73 campaign in 11th place.
 Transferred to Series II for the 1973–74 season, CS Târgoviște finished 12th, then improved to 3rd in 1974–75 and 4th in 1975–76.

 At the end of the 1970s and the start of the 1980s, football in Târgoviște reached its peak.
-Alongside developing a talented generation of players, The Red and Blues secured promotion to Divizia A again in the 1976–77 season by winning Series II of the second division.
+Alongside developing a talented generation of players, the Red and Blues secured promotion to Divizia A again in the 1976–77 season by winning Series II of the second division.
 Under the guidance of head coach Nicolae Proca, the squad included Coman, Stan, Stancu, Șoacăte, I. Ene, Fl.
-Alexandru, D. Gheorghe, Manea, Grancea, Pitaru, N. Dinu, Istrate, Furnică, Kallo II, Neagu, Dragomirescu, Gh.
-Tătaru, Tănase, Pârvu-Silade, Sava, Enache, Al. Rus, Greaca, and Isaia.
+Alexandru, D. Gheorghe, Manea, Grancea, Pitaru, N. Dinu, Istrate, Furnică, Kallo II, Neagu, Dragomirescu, Tătaru, Tănase, Pârvu-Silade, Sava, Enache, Al. Rus, Greaca, and Isaia..

-After finishing 9th in 1977–78, Târgoviștenii achieved the club’s best-ever finish with 7th place at the end of the 1978–79 season.
-The 1979–80 season ended in 16th place, tied on points with ASA Târgu Mureș but relegated on goal difference.
+Proca guided Târgoviște through the following two campaigns in the first division, finishing 9th in 1977–78 and achieving the club’s best-ever result with a 7th-place finish in 1978–79, with a squad that included Coman, Bărbulescu, Niculescu, Stancu, D. Gheorghe, I. Ene, Enache, Fl.
+Alexandru, Dumitrescu, Marinescu, Furnică, Pitaru, Ștefănescu, Kallo, Tătaru, Fl.
+Grigore, Sava, Isaia, Miu, and Greaca.
+The 1979–80 season began under Paul Popescu, who led the team through the first fifteen rounds before being replaced by Ștefan Coidum.
+Despite the change on the bench, the campaign ended in disappointment, as Târgoviștenii placed 16th, tied on points with ASA Târgu Mureș but relegated on goal difference.

 Nicolae Dobrin, legend of Romanian football and player at CS Târgoviște in the 1981–82 season.

-Following a brief spell in Divizia B during the 1980–81 season, CS Târgoviște won Series II and bounced back immediately to the Romanian top flight.
-The squad, led by Ștefan Coidum and his assistant Radu Jercan, included Voinea, Miia, Niculescu, I. Constantin, Fl.
-Alexandru, Dumitrescu, I. Ene, Pitaru, N. Enache, Marinescu, Filipescu, D. Gheorghe, Economu, Eftimie, Greaca, Sava, Dobrin, Mărgelatu, and O. Popescu.
+Following a brief spell in Divizia B during the 1980–81 season, CS Târgoviște bounced back immediately to the Romanian top flight.
+With Ștefan Coidum and his assistant Radu Jercan at the helm, the team won Series II of the second division and secured promotion.
+The squad included Voinea, Miia, Niculescu, I. Constantin, Fl.
+Alexandru, Dumitrescu, I. Ene, Pitaru, Enache, Marinescu, Filipescu, D. Gheorghe, Economu, Eftimie, Greaca, Sava, Dobrin, Mărgelatu, and O. Popescu.

 In the following season, Emeric Jenei took over as head coach but departed with seven rounds remaining, leaving assistant Gheorghe Ene in charge as interim.
 The squad underwent several changes, with Agiu, Ion Marin, Aelenei, and V. Radu joining the team, while Dobrin left during the campaign.
 Despite the mid-season upheaval, the team achieved a respectable 9th-place finish in Divizia A, with consistent performances from key players such as Voinea, Pitaru, Dumitrescu, Niculescu, Gheorghe, Economu, Greaca, and O. Popescu playing an essential role throughout the season.